 Forget retribution, what’s your policy and mechanism for employees to report problems at all?

 The fact is, if you haven’t implemented regular pulses to measure employee satisfaction and engagement for the operational benefits you can achieve, you better get serious about it for the liability of it.
+You will find the answer to the question of how does #MeeToo affect HR.

 Workforce Feedback is a 365 day a Year Process